Planning on working from home? You’re among the emerging trend of remote workers who work from their home office.

-18) Do Use Productivity Apps
+18) Use Time Management Apps

-For example, some productivity apps will track the amount of time you spend on each task, and even minimize distractions.
+For example, some productivity apps will track the amount of time you spend on each task and even minimize distractions.
 Some examples of these types of apps include the following:

 19) Stay Off Social Media

-If you are a social media addict, then make it a habit to shut off social media notifications during the day, if possible.
-This will help avoid distractions, so you can focus on getting more done.
+If you love using social media, then make it a habit to shut off social media notifications during the day.
+Consider muting your notifications on your phone.

 20) Listen to Music